 The first socialisation phase of your puppy

-This can be seen as the curious phase, as puppies in this phase are curious about new things.
-They have to be introduced to all sorts of things at this stage.
-They have to learn that all kinds of stimuli are not scary.
+This can be seen as the curious phase, as puppies are curious about new things in this phase .
+They have to be introduced to all sorts of new things.
+They have to learn that different kids of stimuli are not scary.
 The rest of the outside world has to become 'normal'.

 We give you a short overview with examples of stimuli your puppy should be familiar with: